Restaurant in Liverpool Street

-Pitt Cue initially launched as a food truck on the Southbank, grew to a small premises in Soho and has now opened a much larger restaurant in Devonshire Square, in the heart of the city.
+Pitt Cue initially launched as a food truck on the Southbank and then grew to a small premises in Soho.
+It now has now opened a much larger restaurant in Liverpool Street, right in the heart of Devonshire Square.

 The decor is quirky with an industrial, almost speakeasy, type feel but at the back of the restaurant are the chefs working in an open kitchen preparing the delicious food.

-The menu is short and sweet and changes regularly – there are also around 4 specials each day, although some of these do run out depending on popularity.
+The menu is short and sweet and changes regularly.
+There are around 4 specials each day, although some of these do run out depending on popularity.
 We had quite a few questions about the menu but our waitress was very helpful explaining the different choices.

 On to the main event, we had the special Smoked short rib with some Crispy Potato Skins and the Rump Cap & Onions.
 I was surprised that they did not have the normal chips or mac and cheese on the menu but these potato skins were amazing!!
 The short rib fell off the bone and was melt in your mouth!